Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 We summarize the above result in the following observation:

-\begin{obs} A general FFQC strategy allows one to completely eliminate any rank-one Pauli noise $\mathcal{L}^\mathrm{1P}_{\v{n}}$ of \eqnref{eq:rank1pauli} that is not exactly parallel to the parameter-encoding Hamiltonian.
+\begin{obs} A general FFQC strategy allows one to completely eliminate the impact of any rank-one Pauli noise $\mathcal{L}^\mathrm{1P}_{\v{n}}$ \eref{eq:rank1pauli} that is not exactly parallel to the parameter-encoding Hamiltonian.
 The resulting dynamics of the system are then described by a noiseless evolution with a rotated Hamiltonian and the estimated parameter being rescaled to $\sqrt{1-(\v{n}^T \v{z})^2}\,\omega$, which still yields HS in precision. \end{obs}